What is in this leaflet

 Before touching the film, make sure your hands are dry.
-SUBOXONE SUBLINGUAL FILM should be held between 2 fingers by the outside edges of the film.
-The films are taken sublingually.
-This means that you place the film under your tongue and allow it to dissolve, which may take between 4 and 8 minutes.
+SUBOXONE FILM should be held between 2 fingers by the outside edges of the film.
+The films are taken sublingually and/or buccally.
+This means that you place the film under your tongue and/or inside either cheek and allow it to dissolve, which may take between 4 and 8 minutes.
 This is the only way the films should be taken.
-If you need to take two films, place them on opposite sides under your tongue and try not to have them overlap.
-If you are taking more than 2 films, place the next films under your tongue after the first two have dissolved.
+If you need to take two films, place them on opposite sides under your tongue or inside your cheeks and try not to have them overlap.
+If you are taking more than 2 films, place the next films under your tongue or inside your cheeks after the first two have dissolved.

 Do not swallow or consume food or drink until the films are completely dissolved.
 The films will not work if you chew or swallow them whole.
 They are not designed to be split or broken.

-Do not inject SUBOXONE SUBLINGUAL FILM; patients have died from injecting SUBOXONE.
-Additionally, when injecting Suboxone and also taking benzodiazepines (medicines used to treat anxiety or sleeping problems), people were even more likely to die.
+Do not inject SUBOXONE FILM; patients have died from injecting SUBOXONE.
+Additionally, when injecting SUBOXONE and also taking benzodiazepines (medicines used to treat anxiety or sleeping problems), people were even more likely to die.

-SUBOXONE SUBLINGUAL FILM is only for adults and children over the age of 16 years.
-Your doctor will tell you how much SUBOXONE SUBLINGUAL FILM to take and you should always follow medical advice.
+SUBOXONE FILM is only for adults and children over the age of 16 years.
+Your doctor will tell you how much SUBOXONE FILM to take and you should always follow medical advice.

-Each SUBOXONE SUBLINGUAL FILM contains buprenorphine and naloxone.
-SUBOXONE SUBLINGUAL FILM 2/0.5 containing 2mg buprenorphine and 0.5mg naloxone is referred to as 'the 2mg film', SUBOXONE SUBLINGUAL FILM 4/1 containing 4mg buprenorphine and 1mg naloxone is referred to as 'the 4mg film', SUBOXONE SUBLINGUAL FILM 8/2 containing 8mg buprenorphine and 2mg naloxone is referred to as 'the 8mg film' and SUBOXONE SUBLINGUAL FILM 12/3 containing 12mg buprenorphine and 3mg naloxone is referred to as 'the 12mg film'.
+Each SUBOXONE FILM contains buprenorphine and naloxone.
+SUBOXONE FILM 2/0.5 containing 2mg buprenorphine and 0.5mg naloxone is referred to as 'the 2mg film', SUBOXONE FILM 4/1 containing 4mg buprenorphine and 1mg naloxone is referred to as 'the 4mg film', SUBOXONE FILM 8/2 containing 8mg buprenorphine and 2mg naloxone is referred to as 'the 8mg film' and SUBOXONE FILM 12/3 containing 12mg buprenorphine and 3mg naloxone is referred to as 'the 12mg film'.

-On the first day the usual starting dose is 4 mg SUBOXONE SUBLINGUAL FILM with an additional 4 mg depending on your needs as determined by your treating doctor.
+On the first day the usual starting dose is 4-8 mg SUBOXONE FILM with an additional 4 mg depending on your needs as determined by your treating doctor.

-- For patients receiving methadone: before beginning treatment with SUBOXONE SUBLINGUAL FILM, your doctor will probably reduce your dose of methadone to a maximum of 30 mg/day.
-The first dose of SUBOXONE SUBLINGUAL FILM should preferably be taken when the first signs of craving appear and at least 24 hours after your last dose of methadone.
+- For patients receiving methadone: before beginning treatment with SUBOXONE FILM, your doctor will probably reduce your dose of methadone to the minimum daily dose that you can tolerate.
+The first dose of SUBOXONE FILM should preferably be taken when the first signs of craving appear and at least 24 hours after your last dose of methadone.

-SUBOXONE SUBLINGUAL FILM may cause withdrawal symptoms if taken too soon after methadone or an illicit opioid.
+SUBOXONE FILM may cause withdrawal symptoms if taken too soon after methadone or an illicit opioid.

 After a period of successful treatment, your doctor may gradually reduce your dose.